hemanthpruthvi/PyAstroPol/README.md

 `export PYTHONPATH=<User directory>/PyAstroPol`

 4. Import this package to your `Python` script using
-`import PyAstroPol`
-or
 `import PyAstroPol as pap`
-or
-`from PyAstroPol import *`
 ### Examples

 [PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains several examples files to demonstrate the applications of the package.
-They are provided in the form of `IPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.
+They are provided in the form of `IPython` notebook and it is a good way to quick-start using the package. **They also function as the test cases**.

 ### Analysis on own